-In this paper, we identify PAH clouds in 66 homogenized 7.7$\mu$m emission PHANGS-JWST Cycle 1 \citep{Lee_2023, Williams_2024} and Cycle 2 \citep{chown2025} galaxy maps at a fixed resolution of 30~pc.
-We then use a linear conversion fit to convert the dust to CO emission maps using the prescription of \cite{chown2025}.
+For this paper, we identified PAH clouds in 66 homogenized 7.7$\mu$m emission PHANGS-JWST Cycle 1 \citep{Lee_2023, Williams_2024} and Cycle 2 \citep{chown2025} galaxy maps at a fixed resolution of 30~pc.
+We then used a linear conversion fit to convert the dust to CO emission maps using the prescription of \cite{chown2025}.
 This method provides insights into molecular clouds with higher resolution than current CO surveys and offers improved sensitivity for detecting smaller and fainter structures in the ISM.
-We also analyze systematic environmental effects for a statistically significant sample of nearby galaxies, and present the molecular properties of PAH-to-CO converted structure down to an unprecedented extragalactic completeness limit of $\sim 2\times 10^{3} \, \msun$ which is 2.4 dex better than previous ALMA-based CO approach \citep[e.g.,][]{Rosolowsky_2021}.
+We also analyzed systematic environmental effects for a statistically significant sample of nearby galaxies, and present the molecular properties of PAH-to-CO converted structure down to an unprecedented extragalactic completeness limit of $\sim 2\times 10^{3} \, \msun$ which is 2.4 dex better than the previous ALMA-based CO approach \citep[e.g.,][]{Rosolowsky_2021}.

-The layout of the paper is as follows: Sect.~\ref{S:data} goes over the data used in the study, Sect.~\ref{S:SCIMES} briefly explains the cloud extraction algorithm, SCIMES, and its input parameters, Sect.~\ref{S:MC_Props} details the different cloud properties and how we derived them, Sect.~\ref{S:Results} showcases the distribution of identified structures and their properties as a function of different galactic environments while highlighting the caveats of our approach, and finally Sect.~\ref{S:Summary} summarizes and concludes our findings.
+The layout of the paper is as follows.
+In Sect.~\ref{S:data} we describe the data used in the study.
+In Sect.~\ref{S:SCIMES} we briefly explain the cloud extraction algorithm, SCIMES, and its input parameters.
+In Sect.~\ref{S:MC_Props} we detail the different cloud properties and how we derived them.
+In Sect.~\ref{S:Results} we describe the distribution of identified structures and their properties as a function of different galactic environments, while highlighting the caveats of our approach.
+Finally, in Sect.~\ref{S:Summary} we summarize our findings and present our conclusions.